Driving in Crete

 To see what you want, when you like, at a pace that suits you.... you might wish to rent a car!

-Glad to help you with your Flights and your Ferry Tickets as well.
+PS.
+In case you need help with your Flights and your Ferry Tickets